-Except when there’s is a sign saying that you’re entering a nudist/naturist site.
-Then they’re no clothes allowed at all.
+Except when there is a sign saying that you’re entering a nudist/naturist place.
+Then there are no clothes allowed at all.

 A no clothing policy is easily maintainable in a resort or campground, but how do we manage that on public places?
 Nude beaches for example.

 Well, we can’t.